Investigating the amplitude and rotation of the phase spiral in the Milky Way outer disc: Summary and Conclusions

 Our main findings in this paper are listed here: \begin{enumerate} \item The phase spiral changes orientation along both Galactic radial distance and Galactic azimuth, and it rotates at a rate which is three times the rate of the azimuthal angle, a rate of ${\sim} 180^\circ $ per $60^\circ$ Galactic azimuth for stars with angular momenta from 2000\,km\,kpc\,s$^{-1}$ to 2400\,km\,kpc\,s$^{-1}$, corresponding to orbits typically found outside the Sun's position in the Galaxy. \item The amplitude of the phase spiral pattern changes with angular momentum with a peak at about $2300 \pm 100$ kpc\,km\,s$^{-1}$, producing a substantially clearer spiral pattern in number density. \item The stars in the phase spiral arm are chemically very similar to those in the $Z$-centre of the Galactic disc.
 This indicates that the stars in the phase spiral originally belonged to the Galactic thin disc. \item We can confirm the conclusions of \cite{an_asymmetric_2019} and \cite{bland-hawthorn_galah_2019} that the Z-asymmetry of the metallicity gradient of the Galaxy is caused by the metal-rich arm of the phase spiral pushing such stars to greater $Z$-positions. \end{enumerate}

 The reason for the change in the $L_Z$-$V_Z$ distribution between the solid lines in Fig.~\ref{fig:L-plot}, the overdensity seen below the thick line, was found to be the phase spiral.
-The line is raised to about 15 km\,s$^{-1}$, corresponding to when the phase spiral first turns onto the negative $Z$-values, the lower clump sits at $-20$\,km\,s$^{-1}$ which corresponds to then the spiral arm turns back to the positive $Z$-values.
+In Fig.~\ref{fig:phase_spiral_and_alpha_LZ}, we show the number density of the phase spiral in three regions in the top row.
+Here we can see that the central panel, containing stars in the 2200\,km\,kpc\,s$^{-1}$ to 2400\,km\,kpc\,s$^{-1}$ range, shows a clearer and more defined spiral pattern.
+The bottom of the same figure shows the amplitude of the phase spiral as measured by the model.
+Here we also see that the phase spiral is strongest in the 2200\,km\,kpc\,s$^{-1}$ to 2400\,km\,kpc\,s$^{-1}$ range.
+The central line in Fig.~\ref{fig:L-plot} is raised to about 15 km\,s$^{-1}$, corresponding to when the phase spiral first turns onto the negative $Z$-values, the lower clump sits at $-20$\,km\,s$^{-1}$ which corresponds to then the spiral arm turns back to the positive $Z$-values.

 By combining the data from \textit{Gaia} with that coming from the soon-to-be operational spectrographs 4MOST \citep{bensby_4most_2019, chiappini_4most_2019} and WEAVE \citep{jin_wide-field_2023}, more light will be shed on the origins of the phase spiral by revealing detailed chemical abundances for millions of stars in all parts of the Milky Way.